JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 existing `xdripTests` target.
 No Watch source membership or connection behaviour changes are made at this checkpoint.
 A full device build and ordinary readings check remain necessary after these edits.

+### NFC credential consistency

+The NFC delegate now reports the unlock code sent by the scan.
+On success the phone stores that code before resetting the unlock counter; on failure it leaves both values unchanged.
+NFC commands still use the original code `42`, and scan ordering, cancellation/retry, messages and Bluetooth reconnection are unchanged.
+This closes the code mismatch identified after the prototype installation, but does not retrospectively prove the cause of that particular disconnection.

+Three host checks passed for the actual result-handler body: replacing a retained prototype code after success, preserving credentials after failure, and adopting a reported non-default code.
+The next unlock payload uses the reported code plus counter one.
+These checks extract the handler for macOS execution with a logging stand-in and real Foundation preferences; they do not simulate CoreNFC or BLE.
+The updated transmitter/NFC delegate boundary also passes limited SDK typechecks.

+For the next physical checkpoint, install over the current working installation without deleting its data.
+Check several readings and graph updates before and after an ordinary NFC scan, cancellation/retry, and reconnection.
+If immediate disconnection recurs, retain the failure log before resetting or reinstalling.
+The Watch remains the ordinary upstream relayed app until the next milestone.